retro16/acsi2stm/doc/hardware.md

 ### ACSI

 Put a jumper to enable ACSI strict mode.
 GemDrive will be disabled and all 3 SD cards will behave like Atari hard disks.

-See [manual](manual.md) for more information about strict mode.
+**NOTE:** This jumper must be removed to program the STM32 using the serial port.
+This limitation is not present for `HDDFLASH.TOS`.

 ### SATAN PORT